Water Main Extension Policy, Procedures and Requirements

 4) Where water supply lines are being installed at sewer crossings, one full length of water pipe shall be located so both water pipe joints will be as far from the sewer as possible.
 Where sewers are being installed at water supply line crossings, one full length of sewer pipe shall be located so both sewer pipe joints will be as far from the water supply line as possible.

 5) At crossings between water supply lines and sewers, a minimum vertical distance of 18 inches shall be provided between sewers and water supply lines.
 This shall be the case where the water supply line is either above or below the sewer.
 Said vertical distance shall be measured from edge of pipe to edge of pipe, or from the edge of any sleeve or concrete encasement and edge of pipe, as appropriate.

-6) At crossings between water supply lines and sanitary sewers, the sewer shall be sleeved and encased in concrete as directed by the District for a distance of at least twenty five feet each side of the crossing measured from the edge of the water main.
+6) At crossings between water supply lines and sanitary sewers, the sewer shall be sleeved as directed by the District for a distance of at least twenty five feet each side of the crossing measured from the edge of the water main.
 The sleeve shall be schedule 40 PVC pressure pipe with watertight joints.

 11. Clearances from Other Utilities